The Ultimate Guide to Credit Cards

 If you’re forgetful, you can sign up for automatic payments so the money will be automatically withdrawn from your account each month.

-Next, work on decreasing your credit card utilization percentage, which is a part of the metric that makes up 30% of your credit score.
-The credit utilization percentage refers to the current credit card balance divided by the total credit limit.
+Next, work on decreasing your credit card utilization ratio, which is a part of the metric that makes up 30% of your credit score.
+The credit utilization ratio refers to the current credit card balance divided by the total credit limit

 The ideal credit utilization percentage should be 10% or less, but you can also earn a decent credit score with a percentage as high as 30%.